hypatia-of-sva/alad/README.md

 You can update those via the ALCcontext* context through

-        aladUpdateALPointers(context);
-        aladUpdateALCPointersFromContext(context);
+        aladUpdateALPointers(context, AL_FALSE);
+        aladUpdateALCPointersFromContext(context, AL_FALSE);

-which will load all AL and ALC functions, including extensions, via alGetProcAddress for the specific context.
+which will load all AL and ALC functions, including extensions, via alGetProcAddress for the specific context by switching the current context temporarily.
+It will just use the current context, if the parameter is NULL.
+If you replace AL_FALSE with anything else (AL_TRUE makes the most sense) this will only load the extensions, and the core function pointers will remain unchanged

 Update ALC pointers to those loaded with a specific ALCdevice* device with

-        aladUpdateALCPointersFromDevice(device);
+        aladUpdateALCPointersFromDevice(device, AL_FALSE);

 If you want to remove this reference to the device, reload them to the nonspecific pointers by calling "aladUpdateALCPointersFromContext" again. or by calling "aladLoadALContextFree()" if you need them without reference to any context.
-Calling "aladLoadAL" again won't do anything different from "aladUpdateALCPointersFromContext", since both call alGetProcAddress and are therefore just dependent on driver state.
+Calling "aladLoadALFromLoaderFunction" again won't do anything different from "aladUpdateALCPointersFromContext", since both call alGetProcAddress and are therefore just dependent on driver state.

-Update ALC pointers to those loaded with a specific ALCdevice with

-        aladUpdateALCPointers(device);

-If you want to remove this reference to the device, reload them to the nonspecific pointers by calling "aladLoadAL" again, or by calling "aladUpdateALCPointers(NULL);"
+The last parameter again makes sure to reload the core, change the value to disable that.

 Unload the library loaded with default initalization with